 How would you like to see an open-heart surgery in person?
-Or help remove a gallbladder?
-If you’d love to be a vital part of an operation, becoming a surgical tech will put you right in the middle of the action.
+Do you want to help remove a gallbladder?
+If you’d love to be a vital part of an operation, becoming a surgical technologist will put you right in the middle of the action.

-It’s a little of this and a little of that.
-Depending on where you work, you could see a huge variety of procedures, from pediatric surgeries to neurological operations.
-Even when you regularly assist with similar types of procedures, bodies are different and every case is unique.
+Depending on where you work, you could be part of various procedures, from pediatric surgeries to neurological operations.
+Even when you regularly assist with similar procedures, bodies are different and every case is unique.

-As a surg tech, you’ll have to think on your feet to keep up with the changes in a job that’s anything but business as usual.
+As a surgical tech, you’ll have to think on your feet to keep up with the changes in a job that’s anything but business as usual.
 You might:

 - Get a patient ready for surgery